lushjia/Pangenome_complex_loci/README.md

 ## Genotype and visualize structural alleles
 - Sequences of each assembly are represented by paths in a GFA file, and variants are represented by bubbles in the graph.
-- Copy number of genes in the graph could be told from GraphAligner result
+- Copy number of genes in the graph could be told from where the gene sequence has been aligned to the grpah based on GraphAligner results.
+Copy number of genes in each assembly can then be told by tracing the path of assembly through the regions that the genes have been aligned.
-- Big insertion, deletion of genes are identified by tracing paths of each assembly (which represent sequences) through big bubbles.
+- Big insertions, deletions of each assembly are identified by tracing paths of each assembly (which represent sequences) through big bubbles.
-- Gene conversions, which are not shown as bubbles in the graph, are identified more complexly. we identified nodes that were different between a gene and its homologous gene (for example, RHD and RHCE) based on the GraphAligner alignments described above.
+- Gene conversions are more complex to identiry, because they are not shown as bubbles in the graph.
+  we identified nodes that were different between a gene and its homologous gene (for example, RHD and RHCE) based on the GraphAligner alignments described above.
 We refer to these as paralogous sequence variants.
 A gene conversion event was detected if a path of a gene goes through more than four paralogous sequence variants of its homologous gene in a row.
-- Other small insertion, deletion and SNPs are ignored in this analysis.
+- Other small insertion, deletion and SNPs are not covered by this analysis.

   <img width="500" alt="Screenshot 2024-05-10 at 1 48 33 AM" src="https://github.com/lushjia/Pangenome_complex_loci/assets/38059727/cc4d03ca-3e99-4289-a800-e2546745cad4">